 When 12th grade transfer students are unable to meet state or local high school graduation requirements, the principal may permit the student to participate in the graduation ceremony if they would have graduated from the former school had they not transferred.

-The credits per semester earned from the dual enrollment applied technology programs offered by the Special School District (tech school) will be converted to ensure that students receive the same amount of transfer credit.
-The Ritenour Board of Education graduation policy will apply to all students dually enrolled (Ritenour/Special School District Applied Technology).
+The credits per semester earned from enrollment in applied technology programs offered by North Technical High School will be converted to ensure that students receive the same amount of transfer credit.
+The Ritenour Board of Education graduation policy will apply to all students enrolled both at Ritenour High School and North Technical High School.

 College Admission Requirements

 Requirements for admission to college will depend on the college to which you are applying, and the kind of program you expect to pursue.
 The best approach to college planning is to strive to keep options open by taking a good distribution of academic coursework all four years of high school, with as much preparation in each area as possible.
 You should begin planning early for college so you will have the necessary requirements when it is time to apply to the college of your choice.
 Many colleges and universities are increasing admission requirements, especially in the area of core courses.
-Parents and students should check individual institutions for specific requirements and work closely with the Counseling Office at the high school.
+Parents and students should check individual institutions for specific requirements and work closely with the College and Career Readiness (CCR) office at the high school.

 College Freshman Athletic Eligibility Requirements

-For students considering participation in collegiate sports, it is imperative that they meet the academic requirements of the NCAA.
+For students considering participation in collegiate sports, it is imperative that they meet the academic requirements of the NCAA or NAIA.
 The NCAA Eligibility Center evaluates the transcript of every potential athlete who has registered with the Center.
 Registering with the NCAA Eligibility Center is a first step in becoming eligible for collegiate athletics.

 It is the responsibility of the student athlete to secure the information needed on NCAA eligibility from the following website: www.eligibilitycenter.org.

 NCAA Division I Academic Eligibility